Ashtanga Vinyasa Yoga in the tradition of Sri K. Pattabhi Jois

 Om Shaantih Shaantih Shaantih ||

-Its a dynamic practice which will release toxins, improve circulation and create calmness of the mind.
+Its a dynamic practice to purify the body, improve circulation and create calmness of the mind.

-This ancient system originates from India and was brought to the west by Sri K. Pattabhi Jois.
-It consists of three sequences or serie.
+The Ashtanga syllabus consists of three sequences.
 The “Primary Series” (Yoga Chikitsa) detoxifies and aligns the entire body.
 The “Intermediate Series” (Nadi Shodana) purifies the nervous system by means of opening and releasing the energy channels.
-The Advanced Series A, B, C, and D (Shtira Baga) integrate the strength and grace of the practice, requiring higher physical levels of flexibility and strength.
+The Advanced Series (Sthira Baga) can be translated as ‘strength and grace’.
+It requires higher physical levels of flexibility and strength, guiding the practitioner to a steady and happy self.

-Bandhas are energetic locks within the body which help to regulate the flow of prana – life energy.
-The most important bandhas in Ashtanga Yoga are Mula Bandha, Uddiyana Bandha and Jalandhara Bandha.
+Bandhas are muscular contractions within the body which help to direct the internal flow of prana – life energy.
+The most important bandhas in Ashtanga Yoga are Mula Bandha, Uddiyana Bandha and Jalandhara Bandha (pranayama only).

 Vinyasa

-Vinyasa means breath synchronised movement.
+Ashtanga Vinyasa Yoga is practiced as a continues flow.
+The transitions from one posture to the next are called Vinyasa, ‘breath synchronised movement’.
 Each move connects with an inhale or exhale directing the internal energy in the most beneficial way.

 Practising the sequences in the correct order with the help of vinyasa’s will unlock the healing and transformative power of Ashtanga.